 The course is planned and designed to be delivered in person at our main headquarters in Stroud.
-During the government mandated lockdown, we successfully adapted to training online, and will adapt appropriately as need arises in the future.

 ASSESSMENT

 The assessment procedure is intended to be as fair and as open as possible so that trainees are informed of the process and are shown any reports made about them.
 Assessment is continuous throughout the training and the processes themselves are intended to be constructive.